Rishabh7861923/EIP-4.0/Phase 1/Session 2/README.md

 # Summary

-1. The obtained accuracy on validation set is 99.47(>99.4).
+1. The obtained accuracy on validation set is 99.52(>99.4).
 2. The bias had to be removed so used "bias=False" in each layer.
 3. Reduced the parameters from 18.6k to 13.6k, by changing the the numbers of channel in 2nd layer to 16.
-4. The difference between validation accuracy and training accuracy was too large had to reduce the value of dropout from 0.1 to 0.05
+4. The difference between validation accuracy and training accuracy was significant so had to reduce the value of dropout from 0.1 to 0.05.